kridReyem/GameOfLife/README.md

 The project was developed in relation to a online coding challenge by it-talents.de in May 2018.

 # Demo
-You can see the web application on https://kridreyem.github.io/GameOfLife/

 ![](images/gameOfLife_demo.gif)

 # Rules